-PLEASE NOTE – the information below applied to our event in 2019 and whilst the arrangements are likely to be similar for future Imberbus events, we would advise you to check our website again during the summer, to see if anything has changed.
+PLEASE NOTE – unless stated otherwise, the information below applied to our event in 2019 and whilst the arrangements are likely to be similar for future Imberbus events, we would advise you to check our website again during the summer, to see if anything has changed.

 If you are planning on travelling by Imberbus, the following additional information may help you enjoy your day: